Language Translation

 Streamflow

-In June 2024, all of the streams included in drought reporting since 1999 had below normal to much below normal stream flow.
-The Muscatatuck River near Deputy had the lowest mean monthly flow at 6%, and Kankakee River at Shelby had the highest mean monthly flow at 90%.
+In October 2024, all the streams included in drought reporting since 1999 had much below normal stream flow.
+St. Mary’s River at Decatur had the lowest mean monthly flow at 12%, and the Kankakee River at Shelby had the highest mean monthly flow at 67%.

 Detailed Information on Streamflow